lumfowl/scaffold-inverse-design/README.md

 # scaffold-inverse-design
-Computational framework for inverse design of tunable auxetic scaffolds based on target effective elastic modulus.
+Computational framework for inverse design of tunable rectangular scaffolds based on target effective elastic modulus.
 # Inverse Design of Tunable Auxetic Scaffolds

 ## Overview

-This repository contains a computational workflow for the **inverse design of tunable auxetic scaffolds based on a target effective elastic modulus**.
+This repository contains a computational workflow for the **inverse design of tunable rectangular auxetic scaffolds based on a target effective elastic modulus**.

 The workflow converts a CAD wireframe into a parameterized 3D scaffold, with strut width determined from a target effective modulus.